Big Data Hadoop Certification Training Course

 One thing is for certain: Implementing Splunk will transform your business and take it to the next level.
-But, the question is do you posses the skills to be a Splunker?
+But, the question is do you possess the skills to be a Splunker?
 If yes, then prepare yourselves for the most gruesome job interview because the competition is intense.
 You can start by going through the most common Splunk interview questions which are mentioned in this blog.

 This question will most likely be the first question you will be asked in any Splunk interview.
 You need to start by saying that:

-- Splunk is a platform which allows people to get visibility into machine data, that is generated from hardware devices, networks, servers, IoT devices and other sources
+Splunk is a platform which allows people to get visibility into machine data, that is generated from hardware devices, networks, servers, IoT devices and other sources.

 To learn more about this topic, you can read this blog: What Is Splunk?